 Science of Albireo

 However, Albireo A is a binary star, with two stars so close together that you can’t see them as separate.
 The Albireo A binary star system has an orbital period of 121.6 years.
 The brighter star is responsible for the gold color you see through a telescope.
 It’s a red supergiant star, about 5 times the mass of the sun.
 It outshines its fainter companion, a hot main sequence star that’s 2.7 times the sun’s mass.
-However, in a recent analysis of the Albireo A binary system, astronomers were surprised to find that there may be another yet undetected star in the mix, possibly making Albireo A a triple star system.
+However, in a recent analysis of the Albireo A binary system, astronomers were surprised to find that there may be another yet-undetected star in the mix, possibly making Albireo A a triple star system.

 Albireo B, the fainter blue star of the pair when viewed through a small telescope, appears just 34 arc seconds away from gold-colored Albireo A. It’s a hot blue star, about 3.7 times the sun’s mass.

 Bottom line: Through a telescope, Albireo, a seemingly nondescript star in the constellation Cygnus, pops as a stunning gold and blue double star.
-Astronomers still don’t know if Albireo is a binary star but think its stars were formed around the same time.
+Astronomers still don’t know if Albireo A is a triple star.